benjamins1995/herolo-weather-task/README.md

-# weather-app
+# weather react app

-Herolo Home Assignment - Weather forecasting application
+Herolo Home Assignment - Weather. forecasting application

+- Search for weather forecast for any city you choose
+- Option to add or remove a selected city from the favorites
+- View current weather and next 5 days

+- Convert Fahrenheit to Celsius

 # Usage